XaviACLM/XaviACLM.github.io/_posts/2025-06-28-prog-projects.md

 A few tools and projects I've put together.
 Most everything here is 2-10K LOC, fairly polished, explained more in depth in their readmes - only blurbs here.

-### Tatoebator
+### Tansō

-> **Tatoebator** is an anki addon for sentence mining and flashcard generation, designed to make japanese learning more natural, more contextual, and less of a chore.
+> **Tansō** is an anki addon for sentence mining and flashcard generation, designed to make japanese learning more natural, more contextual, and less of a chore.
 It integrates with Anki to automatically enrich your flashcards with example sentences, clean audio, and dictionary definitions, all drawn from a carefully curated and properly licensed database of over 20 million multilingual sentence pairs.

-On [Github](https://github.com/XaviACLM/tatoebator).
-Feature-complete, but development on hold.
+On [Github](https://github.com/XaviACLM/tanso).
+Feature-complete, development on hold.

 ### resonant